Martinomagnifico/reveal.js-copycode/README.md

 	* **`copied`**: An SVG string (`<svg>...</svg>`) can be pasted here.
 * **`cssautoload`**: CopyCode will load the CSS if this is set to `true`.
 If you import reveal.js-copycode from npm, you will need to import the CSS file yourself.
 If you use 'import', then `csspath` should be set to `false`.
 If you know the path to the CSS file, you can use the `csspath` option and keep `cssautoload` set to `true`.
 * **`csspath`**: CopyCode will automatically load the styling.
 If you want to customise the styling, you can link to your own CSS file here.
-* **`clipboardjspath`**: This is the path to ClipboardJS.
-When nothing is filled in here, it will automatically load from a CDN.

 The global options make CopyCode very customizable.
 To make the buttons look more like the standard GitHub copy-buttons, you can tweak the above configuration like this: